webscraperio/web-scraper-documentation/docs/Scheduler.md

 Scheduler is a feature for [Cloud Web Scraper][cloud] which enables the user to automatize scraping jobs for a specific time.
 It can be set by going to sitemap `Details page` and clicking on `Scheduler` tab.

-If a ongoing scraping job is in motion or it runs for longer than the scheduling interval, the new scheduled scraping job will start only when the previous one has finished scraping.
+If an ongoing scraping job is in motion or it runs for longer than the scheduling interval, the new scheduled scraping job will start only when the previous one has finished scraping.

 ## Scheduler configurations options